Drake–Kendrick Lamar feud: Drake and Lamar

-In the track, Lamar shares how his initial meeting with Drake had felt like an introduction into the tempting, but potentially harmful world of celebrity, luxury, and fame.
-Lamar explores his complex feelings about fame — both desiring and fearing what it might bring into his life, especially upon getting a peek into Drake's life of luxury — and shares his "impatien[ce]" when finding out that himself and Drake were the same age.
-This fraught relationship with fame would become a theme in Lamar's music throughout his career, and often stood in contrast with Drake's celebration of luxury.
-This first collaboration foreshadowed themes that would lead to their eventual rift and feud, more than a decade before its explosion.
+Since the 2010s, the Canadian rapper Drake and the American rapper Kendrick Lamar have been regarded as two of hip-hop's most prominent figures.
+Their relationship began on favorable terms, with the collaboration "Buried Alive Interlude", a two-minute track performed by Lamar on Drake's 2011 studio album Take Care.
+Lamar raps about how meeting Drake felt like an introduction into the tempting, but potentially harmful world of celebrity, luxury, and fame.
+Lamar expresses complex feelings about fame—both desiring and fearing what it might bring into his life, especially after witnessing Drake's life of luxury—and shares his impatience when finding out that he was the same age as Drake.
+This fraught relationship with fame became a recurring theme in Lamar's music and often stood in contrast with Drake's celebration of luxury.
+GQ described "Buried Alive Interlude" as foreshadowing themes that would lead to Drake and Lamar's feud.